nioe/triplog/README.md

 # TripLog #

 TripLog is a Client-Server-Application which is used to manage trips with serveral steps.
-Each step can have a description, several photos and a link to a google map to show the distance you covered.
+Each step can have a description, several photos and and GPS points to show the distance you covered.

 ## Technology Stack ##